15 Jan Tokyo with kids – our guide to a family holiday

 Shinjuku Gyoen is a short walk from Shinjuku station.
 It has a history dating back to 1603.
 The large park is divided into three different gardens.
 A traditional Japanese landscape garden that has ponds, bridges and a Taiwan Pavilion.
 We entered too close to closing time and didn’t get to see the English garden or the French garden.
 Shinjuku Gyoen is popular during cherry blossom season and also has a number of trees that give lovely colours during Autumn.

-There is also a small playground, water fountain and a Starbucks in the park.
+There is also a small playground, a water fountain and a Starbucks in the park.

 Tokyo Dome City was on our list but we are yet to make it there.
 It is a large entertainment complex that houses the Tokyo Dome baseball Stadium.
 Tokyo Dome City has an amusement park, a spa complex with hot spring pools, a hotel, shops and restaurants.
 There is also other entertainment such as a bowling alley, skating arena, space museum and more.
 I have always had ASOBono! on my list for a rainy day.
 It is a large indoor playground with themed areas including one for babies.